 Then, the stability region of the system is the interior of $\Gamma^{CC}$, where the above inequalities are strict. \end{theorem} Constraint \eqref{eq:all_packets_get_combined} says that the aggregate service rate is greater than the arrival rate, while \eqref{eq:all_codewords_get_transmitted} implies that the long-term average rate for the subset $\Jc$ is greater than the arrival rate of the codewords intended to this subset.
 In terms of the queueing system defined, these constraints impose that the service rates of each queue should be greater than their arrival rates, thus rendering them stable \footnote{We restrict vectors $\overline{\av}$ to the interior of $\Gamma^{CC}$, since arrival rates at the boundary are exceptional cases of no practical interest, and require special treatment.}.
 The proof of this theorem relies on existence of static policies, i.e. randomized policies whose decision distribution depends only on the realization of the channel state.
 See the Appendix, Section \ref{ssec:StaticPolicies} for a definition and results on these policies.

-Since the channel process $\hv(t)$ is a sequence of i.i.d. realizations of the channel states (the same results hold if, more generally, $\hv(t)$ is an ergodic Markov chain), we can obtain any admitted file rate vector $\overline{\av}$ in the stability region by a Markovian policy, i.e. a policy that chooses $\{\av(t), \sigmav(t), \muv(t)\}$ based only the state of the system at the beginning of time slot t, $\{\hv(t), \Sm(t), \Qm(t)\}$, and not the time index itself.
-This implies that $(\Sm(t), \Qm(t))$ evolves as a Markov chain, therefore our stability definition is equivalent to that Markov chain being ergodic with every queue having finite mean under the stationary distribution.
-Therefore, if we develop a policy that keeps {\it user queues} $\Sm(t)$ stable, then all admitted files will, at some point, be combined into codewords.
+We now restrict to the use of Markovian policies, i.e. policies that choose $\{\av(t), \sigmav(t), \muv(t)\}$ based only the state of the system at the beginning of time slot t, $\{\hv(t), \Sm(t), \Qm(t)\}$, and not the time index itself.
+Since the channel process $\hv(t)$ is a sequence of i.i.d. realizations of the channel states (the same results hold if, more generally, $\hv(t)$ is an ergodic Markov chain), we can obtain any admitted file rate vector $\overline{\av}$ in the stability region by using such policies, therefore the restriction is without loss of optimality.
+In addition, under any Markovian poliy, the state $(\Sm(t), \Qm(t))$ evolves as a Markov chain, which implies that our stability definition is equivalent to that Markov chain being ergodic with every queue having finite mean under the stationary distribution.
+We can the conclude that if we develop a policy that keeps {\it user queues} $\Sm(t)$ stable, then all admitted files will, at some point, be combined into codewords.
 Additionally, if {\it codeword queues} $\Qm(t)$ are stable, then all generated codewords will be successfully conveyed to their destinations.
 This in turn means that all receivers will be able to decode the admitted files that they requested: